A unique blend of high quality teaching and research

 Our research concentrates on five key areas of Physics: Advanced Instrumentation, Astronomy and Astrophysics, Atomic and Molecular Physics, Condensed Matter Physics, and Elementary Particle Theory.

-Our research in Advanced Instrumentation spans a wide range of technology applications from ground-based astronomy to biophotonics and nuclear fusion and includes specialist facilities at the NETpark Research Institute to support our engagement with major European space missions.
+Our work in Advanced Instrumentation spans a wide range of technology applications from ground-based astronomy to biophotonics and nuclear fusion with specialist facilities at the NETpark Research Institute to support our engagement with major European space missions.

 Our astronomy research covers the observational and theoretical aspects of astronomy.
 We make extensive use of the world's forefront observational facilities to understand the formation and evolution of stars, galaxies, black holes and large-scale structure in the Universe and we use advanced numerical simulations to address galaxy formation, large-scale structure and the nature of the cosmic dark matter.